 Donna is a retired Christian educator who writes creative lesson plans for Sunday school, children's ministry, and home education.

-Explain the Fruit of the Spirit
+Explaining the Fruit of the Spirit

 A good way to explain the “fruit” is to define each word and compare it to a tool.
-Discuss how the Holy Spirit helps us in time of trouble by handing us the proper “tool” or fruit.
+Discuss how the Holy Spirit helps us in times of trouble by handing us the proper “tool” or fruit.
 Most fifth graders can grasp the concept of the Holy Spirit as a helper or companion

-For example, talk what happens when someone makes us angry and how the Holy Spirit helps us to be patient.
+For example, talk about what happens when someone makes us angry and how the Holy Spirit helps us to be patient.
 Encourage discussion about calling on the Holy Spirit to help forgive the other person and exercise self-control.

 Let them share their ideas about each of the fruits, and offer alternative definitions when necessary.
 Here are the nine fruits and some suggested age-appropriate definitions: